duneroadrunner/SaferCPlusPlus/README.md

 #### make_xscope_aco_locker_for_sharing()

 The `mse::make_xscope_aco_locker_for_sharing()` function takes a scope pointer to an "[access controlled object](#access-controlled-objects)" and returns a "locker" object which holds an exclusive reference to the given access controlled object.
 From this locker object, you can obtain either one "scope passable" (non-const) pointer, or any number of "scope passable" const pointers.
 These scope passable pointers can then be safely passed directly as arguments to scope threads.
 This is a (little) more cumbersome, more restrictive way of sharing an object than, say, using the library's "[access requesters](#make_xscope_asyncsharedv2acoreadwrite)".
 But you might choose to do it this way in certain cases where performance is critical.
 When using access requesters, each thread obtains the desired lock on a thread-safe mutex.
-When using the `mse::make_xscope_aco_locker_for_sharing()`, the lock is obtained before launching the thread(s), so the mutex does not need to be thread-safe, thus saving a little overhead.
+When using `mse::make_xscope_aco_locker_for_sharing()`, the lock is obtained before launching the thread(s), so the mutex does not need to be thread-safe, thus saving a little overhead.

 #### make_xscope_exclusive_strong_pointer_store_for_sharing()